MagnoraMarketing/AI-Receptionist---All-in-one/README.md

 ---

-## What is AIVA?
+## What is AIbooking.dk?

-AIVA is a complete, self-hostable **AI voice agent** (think: AI answering service / AI front desk) for small businesses — **clinics, salons, restaurants and hotels**.
-A caller dials your number; AIVA answers in under a second, holds a natural conversation in the caller's language, and actually *finishes the job*: it books the appointment, takes the order, answers the question, or hands off to a human with full context.
+AIbooking.dk is a complete, self-hostable **AI voice agent** (think: AI answering service / AI front desk) for small businesses — **clinics, salons, restaurants and hotels**.
+A caller dials your number; AIbooking.dk answers in under a second, holds a natural conversation in the caller's language, and actually *finishes the job*: it books the appointment, takes the order, answers the question, or hands off to a human with full context.

 Unlike a phone tree or IVR, there are no menus.
-Unlike most "AI receptionist" SaaS products, AIVA is open source, runs on your own infrastructure, and **configures itself from a plain-English description of your business**.
+Unlike most "AI receptionist" SaaS products, AIbooking.dk is open source, runs on your own infrastructure, and **configures itself from a plain-English description of your business**.

 ## ✨ Features